 The largest adjustment made to reference portfolio yield is in relation to credit risk.
 IFRS 17 is not prescriptive as to how the adjustment for credit risk should be determined other than that it should reflect market risk premiums for credit risk.
 The Group continues to calculate the credit risk adjustment using the same approach previously used for IFRS 4 reporting.
 This methodology is considered appropriate for IFRS 17 reporting as it incorporates allowances for expected and unexpected credit events, including internal and external views on the outlook for credit risk, and considers the relationship between credit risk and yield spreads.
 The credit risk allowance comprises an amount for long-term best estimate defaults and downgrades, a provision for credit risk premium and, where appropriate, an additional short-term overlay to reflect the prospective outlook for experience over the coming period, including uncertainty in the outlook.
-The allowance for credit risk within the discount rate for shareholder-backed annuities as at 31 December 2023 was 56bps (2022: 50bps).
-The allowance for credit risk within the discount rate for annuities in the With-Profits Fund as at 31 December 2023 was 57bps (2022: 50bps).
+The allowance for credit risk within the discount rate for annuities in the With-Profits Fund as at 31 December 2023 was 56bps (2022: 50bps).
 Due to the uncertainty of credit outlook in the UK and given that the credit spreads have widened, primarily during the first half of 2023, the short-term overlay has been increased for reporting as at 31 December 2023.